-Books I Have to Read Before I Go on a Date (for boys)
+Books I Have to Read Before I Go on a Date

 The girls have LOUDLY pointed out that Twilight is utterly unfair, because he's already read it.
 We might have to pare down the list, but this is an excellent start!
 Thank you!